GPU Troubleshooting Guide: Resolving Driver/Library Version Mismatch Errors

 sudo apt update

-For Rocky Linux Systems:
+Rocky Linux Operating System

 # Remove existing NVIDIA drivers